Manoharshrama/Lions-and-Tigers-and-Bears-Oh-My-NMSS/README.md

 ### Credits & references:

-Majority of the code in this repository is derived from the youtube video titled "Dogs, JavaScript & An API 🐶 Fetch, Promises & Async Await"  https://www.youtube.com/watch?v=AVmGmLFcukM
+Majority of the code in this repository is derived from the youtube video titled "Dogs, JavaScript & An API 🐶 Fetch, Promises & Async Await" by Brad Schiff  https://www.youtube.com/watch?v=AVmGmLFcukM

 ---